Home / Series / Super WHY! / DVD Order /

 • PBS

 Pig and his brothers are trying to make a picnic table for their yard, but it all goes terribly wrong!
-So the superhero readers visit the tale of The Three Little Pigs, hoping to find out a little bit about building from the young Poppa Pig.
+So Super Why and his friends visit the tale of The Three Little Pigs, hoping to find out a little bit about building from the young Poppa Pig.
 Will they learn how to construct something sturdy, or will the Big Bad Wolf huff, puff and ruin their plans?
 Educational Objectives: To learn the importance of following instructions.
 Kids will sing the alphabet, rhyme with ICKS words, and use the power to read to change the story.

 • S01E50 The City Mouse And The Country Mouse